 Our research finds a correlation between patient satisfaction & COVID-19 deaths in U.S.

-Here we present the methodology of our study showing that higher online review ratings of doctors indicate reduced percentage of COVID-19 deaths in the U.S. top 100 cities.
+Our recent study shows that higher online star ratings of doctors indicate reduced percentage of COVID-19 deaths in the U.S. top 100 cities.
 Our model is also available as an interactive chart.

 COVID-19 data for the primary county of each of the 100 HPI cities was used to determine the respective COVID-19 mortality rate, which is the percentage of deaths from the total cases.
 Counties containing more than one HPI city were only counted once, leaving a total of 89 counties represented in the model.